CogComp/cogcomp-nlpy/README.rst

 **Note:** The package should be compatible with Python 2.6+ and Python 3.3+

+**Upgrading:** If you want to update your package:

+   pip install --upgrade sioux

+If you want to upgrade upgrade it on a specific version replace :code:`pip` in the command above with :code:`pip2` or :code:`pip3`.

 Usage
 -----------
 Here is a sample usage showing how yeezily you run Sioux: